 It's our objective to deliver quality training in a safe and reflective environment, and to offer opportunities to all participants to support their own professional development.

-To be considered for one of the BSCB training courses you should follow the steps outlined on page 4 of the training programme and complete the application form.
+To be considered for one of the KBSP training courses you should follow the steps outlined on page 5 of the training programme and complete the application form.

 Please read the training pathways and course descriptions in the training programme before applying to ensure you’re booking the correct training.

-Below is a list of FAQ.
-Please check these before emailing us with any queries.
+Please check the FAQs before emailing us with any queries.

 Frequently asked questions